February 1, 2018

 But Ki was allergic to touristy crowds.
 After obligatory photo ops with the famous ruins, we escaped eastward up Mount Hill, although the day’s end was drawing nigh.
 As we reached the top of Fortaleza do Monte, Macau Museum had closed for the day.
 All was not lost; the fort built five centuries ago, the oldest Western-style one in China, was a museum in and of itself.
 An actual, or so it seemed, steel cannon, its muzzle jutting out of the crenellation, was trained directly at the lotus-shaped tower of Grand Lisboa Hotel.
 Of course, the visual metaphor was not lost on me: the old easily shot down the new.

 The Fortaleza was massive.
 At eventide, we could explore only one garden with a view.
-The urban density of Macau, compact like stacks of Lego blocks, and beyond was tantalizingly lit up.
+The urban density, compact like stacks of Lego blocks, and beyond was tantalizingly lit up.
 Golden brilliance enveloped the Ruins of St. Paul’s, the casino hotels, the Guia Fortress on a distant hill like a mirror image of where we were standing.

 A familiar form across a branch of Pearl River caught my eye.
 It was the hourglass figure of Canton Tower, a giant glow stick with an explosion of colors, that I had visited the previous year.
 I never imagined Guangzhou was close enough to be clearly visible from Macau.
 Scanning the horizon far inland to China, I realized the extent of foreign domination that this fort represented for centuries.